sagemath/sagewiki_to_gh-2022-10-10/prep/2011/TeleConference.md

 == Test Sessions ==

-There will be opportunities to test out your gear and learn the system.
+These will be opportunities to test out your gear and learn the system.
 Proper etiquette (as described below) will not be a feature of these sessions.
 Please use whichever computer and internet connection you plan to use during the sessions.

-Times TBA
+  * Wed, May 18
+    * 6:30-8 AM (PDT), 9:30-11 AM (EDT)
+  * Thursday, May 19
+    * 11 AM - 1 PM (PDT), 2-4 PM (EDT)

 == Etiquette ==